-Modern Souvenir Company (formerly Revival Arts of Bath) makes beautiful handmade souvenirs and gifts that honour a centuries-old tradition.
+Modern Souvenir Company makes beautiful handmade souvenirs and gifts that honour a centuries-old tradition.
 We are proud to supply major museum shops across the country, as well as small independent stores.
 Our products are the best British souvenirs in the world and make attention grabbing style statements in the home.
 Every item is imbued with detail, elegance and wit – the signature style of award-winning craftsman, Timothy Richards.

 Visit the workshop